 Hormel, which makes SPAM (and 3,000 other food-like products) is headquartered in Austin.
 In 1991 it opened a small storefront company museum in a local mall.
 But its visitors mostly cared about SPAM.
 The company quickly rechristened it the SPAM Museum, but the public wanted more.
-So in 2002 Hormel opened an expansive new SPAM-centric museum in its own custom building -- and then moved the museum into an even newer building downtown in 2016.
+In 2002 Hormel opened an expansive new SPAM-centric museum in its own custom building -- and then moved the museum into an even newer building downtown in 2016.
 If you want to fully savor American cuisine, you should visit the New World of Coca-Cola, the McDonald's Museum, and here.

 A towering wall of SPAM, made of 3,390 cans, rises to the ceiling in the lobby.
 We asked John if the number had significance.
 "That's all that fit," he answered gruffly.
 We liked John.